Right now, as we speak, you don't need to watch it.

 So he's got to be prepared for it.

-In the real world, I don't think he probably is pro-life, but it's look at this is not something that that occupies a lot of his attention during the day.
+In the real world, I don't think he probably is pro-life, but it's look at this is not something that occupies a lot of his attention during the day.

-He's got he's focused on different things.
+He's focused on different things.

 He's an outsider.

-Uh it even in that circumstance, it isn't the baby's fault, right?
+Even in that circumstance, it isn't the baby's fault, right?

 But you don't dare say that.

-Not political.
+Not politically.

-Anyway, I appreciate that, Nancy very much.
+Anyway, I appreciate that, Nancy, very much.

 We'll be back.